percona/xtradb-cluster-tutorial/doc/09-Two Node Clusters.rst

 Bootstrapping a minority of Cluster nodes
 ------------------------------------------

 So you should be capable of inducing a node failure now.
 Do so now, and leave node1 in the non-PRIMARY state.
-Imagine it is 2AM and you got woken up to fix this problem:

- what do you do?
+Imagine it is 2AM and you got woken up to fix this problem, what do you do?

 Fortunately, the answer is quite easy.
 We tell node1 to bootstrap itself::